Track mileage automatically

 - Is a low or zero emissions vehicle

-- Has a value of less than $89,332, including GST (2023-24), and
+- Has a value of less than $91,387, including GST (the threshold for fuel-efficient vehicles for 2024-25)

-- Is used by a current employee (or their associates, such as family members).
+- Is used by a current employee (or their associates, such as family members)

 Certain other expenses for an eligible vehicle are exempt as well – e.g., registration, insurance, and maintenance.
-For more details and to work out if your EV could be exempt, read our previous article on this topic.

 Other exempt vehicles